top of page

 Q: I have paralyzing existential dread about technology.
 Are we living in a simulation?

-A: The simulation theory doesn’t scare you, the truth does.
+A: Simulation theory doesn’t scare you, the truth does.
 You don’t know what you are and you suspect you’re nothing.
 That’s where the dread comes from.
-That’s the flame you’re actually standing too close to.
 Not technology, but identity erosion.

 The real question behind your question is: “If reality can’t be trusted, then what am I?”